 So, is Facebook snooping on you?
 Maybe.
 But maybe it’s just using some real sophisticated tracking.
 For now, the most you can do is adjust your privacy settings on both your mobile phone and Facebook page.
 Also adjust Ad Tracking, where Facebook gives information to advertisers.
 On your desktop computer, click the button at the top right of your personal page to access Settings, then look for Ads in the left column.
 This is where you can opt for “Never” in the sub-categories if you wish.
 You’ll still see ads but they won’t be as relevant to you.

-You can also purchase Guardian Firewall for $9.99 per month, a newly launched app that blocks Facebook and others from peering into your data.
+New “smart firewall” apps are available for your phone.
+Use them to block Facebook and others from peering into your data.
 People’s sense of privacy has become more fragile from disclosures by Facebook and many other firms than at any previous point in the history of the internet.
 And their trust in promises about how their data will be used is very low.

 You can also cross your fingers and hope for the best.
 Or, close down your Facebook page and be out of the loop on what your friends, family and alumni are doing.